reframejs/reframe/docs/usage-manual.md

 Not only is this page HTML-dynamic but it actually has to.
 That is because its route `/hello/{name}` is parameterized.
 There is an infinite number of pages with URLs matching the route, such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc.
-We can't compute an infinite number of pages at build-time; The page has to be HTML-dyanmic.
+We can't compute an infinite number of pages at build-time; the page has to be HTML-dyanmic.

 All pages with a parameterized route are HTML-dynamic.

-Let's now move on and create pages with dynamic views.
+Let's now create pages with dynamic views.

 #### DOM-static VS DOM-dynamic

-Let's consider the following page object that defines a page that displays the current time.
+We consider the following page object that defines a page displaying the current time.

 ~~~js
 // /example/pages/TimePage.universal.js